• Head Office: Unit 502, 5th floor, No. 222, Kashani Ave, Tehran

 7. Chipboard

-HS Code: 4410
+Customs Tariff Code: 4410

 Applications:

-8. Wood for Musical Instruments
+8. Woods for Musical Instruments

-HS Code: 9209
+Customs Tariff Code: 9209

 Applications: